pra1981/PratheepaJ.github.io/content/tutorial/BARBI.md

   weight = 1
 +++

-In this tutorial, I'll demonstrate how to use `BARBI` for removing contaminants in low-biomass samples (metagenomics NGS data of cell-free DNA):
+In this [tutorial](https://pratheepaj.github.io/BARBI/), I demonstrate how to use BARBI for DNA contamination removal in molecular microbial studies.